effieVision/DM-UY-2193-A/05_sep16_day5/README.md

 * The fundamentals of positioning and layout with CSS.
 	* Box model, `display`, `box-sizing`, `width`/`height`, `position`, `margin`, `padding`, `top` / `left` etc...

-* **C.R.A.P.** design
-	* Contrast
-	* Repetition
-	* Alignment
-	* Proximity

 ### Homework

 Using paper or design software “block out” a layout for a small three-page website.
-Think about C.R.A.P. as you come up with your design.

 Next homework, you will be turning this into a small website about an issue or cause you care about.